Strongest Nail Shapes

 7. Stiletto

-With acrylic nails, it’s less important to keep the shape short, and more important to have a properly balanced shape with fewer angles.
+With acrylic nails, it’s less critical to keep the shape short and more essential to have a properly balanced shape with fewer angles.

 How To Make Your Nails Stronger